 - Harmonizer/Whammy – a pedal that can add harmonies to your playing.
 For best results (i.e. cleanest harmonies), place it after distortion.
 Placing it before distortion can sound cool too, but will sound more like you playing chords on the same guitar (as opposed to two guitarists playing harmonies).

 - Tremolo – this pedal is a modulation effect, and also affects the core signal (which would make it a gain/filter effect).
 And – just to complicate things further – in a Fender amplifier, the tremolo sits dead last (even after reverb).
 So the ”correct” position for a tremolo is very much where you want to have it.
 I like my tremolo to be last in the chain (even after reverb, if possible).
+If you want more of the sound of a tremolo’d guitar being played in a room, then obviously the tremolo needs to go before any reverb.
+And while you obviously can place tremolo even earlier in the chain, be advised that having it before delay can make it disappear (since some of the delay repeats are bound to end up filling in the quiet parts of the tremolo).

 - Loop pedals – Boomerang, Boss RC etc. With one of these, you need to look at what you want to record, and what you want to add to both the recorded signal and the stuf you play live.
 As a ground rule, I’d place it somewhere after distortion (once the core signal is complete), so I can record clean passages and play distorted leads on top of it.
 Keeping delay/reverb after the looper will help you get smooth edits and transitions (as those effects will smooth over the gaps), but some like to add the looper dead last (to record the entire pedalboard).

-Distortion is the great divide
+One cardinal rule: Distortion is the great divide

 As you may have noticed by now, the ”before or after distortion” question seems to be the main one.
 There’s a reason for that – distortion changes the fundamental tone so much, that it truly is the great divide.
-It compresses the signal so much (remember, distortion is basically what happens when you try to amplify the signal beyond what is possible), that it changes the effects in front of it quite much.
+It compresses the signal so much (remember, distortion is basically what happens when you try to amplify the signal beyond what a particular unit can handle), that it changes the effects in front of it quite much.
 What happens if we place a delay in front of distortion, for instance?
 If you’ve ever tried, you know that the delay repeats get much louder with the distortion on than when it is off.
 This is the compression doing its thing.
 While it can be a cool sound – there are no rules, so feel free to experiment – you’ll get much more consistent results with the delay after distortion.